 The Board currently anticipates a minimum time commitment of one day per month and further days if required for the satisfactory fulfilment of Directors' duties.
-This includes attendance at five Board meetings per annum, including attendance at four in person, the AGM, any general meeting, one annual Board away day and at least one site visit per year.
+This includes attendance at four in-person or virtual Board meetings per annum and at least one telephonically, the AGM, any general meeting, one annual Board away day and at least one site visit per year.
 Also, Directors are expected to devote appropriate preparation time ahead of each meeting.